Cryptographic Conditions for Efficient Testing of Distributions and Quantum States: Distribution Verification through Kolmogorov Complexity

-\begin{theorem} Consider any PPT algorithm $\cD$ that takes $1^n$ as input and outputs an $x\in\bit^{m(n)}$ with a polynomial $m$.
+\begin{proposition}[Restatement of \Cref{inf:hard_owf}] Consider any PPT algorithm $\cD$ that takes $1^n$ as input and outputs an $x\in\bit^{m(n)}$ with a polynomial $m$.
 Suppose that $H(\cD(1^n))\geq n^{1/c}$ for a constant $c>0$.
-If OWFs exist, then $\cD$ is not selectively-verifiable with a PPT algorithm with classical-security. \end{theorem}
+If OWFs exist, then $\cD$ is not selectively-verifiable with a PPT algorithm with classical-security. \end{proposition}